Conduct, Record & Preserve Your Family History

 Innovator-in-Residence

-Our next Innovator-In-Residence, Mechanical Engineer Walker Wind, will join us on Friday afternoons from 3pm to 6pm.
-Utilizing the Library Innovation Lab’s state-of-the-art tools like laser cutters, 3D printers, and 3D design software, Walker will share his expertise and provide hands-on demonstrations with the Greenwich Library community.
+Our second Innovator-In-Residence, Mechanical Engineer Walker Wind, utilized the Library Innovation Lab’s state-of-the-art tools like laser cutters, 3D printers, and 3D design software in hands-on demonstrations with the Greenwich Library community.
+Walker shared his expertise and even built a Rube Goldberg machine that was showcased at the Innovation Experience.

 Innovation Lab Button Arrow